junwei99/browser-automation-chrome-extension/README.md

 Chrome extension to inject scripts, primarily meant for developers to use to automate their daily browser tasks.

-## How is this useful?

-This Chrome extension is useful for automation use cases, suitable for developers and non developers.

 ## How to use

 1. write an IIFE script ([what is this?](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)) in the src/public/scripts directory